IdaneEziefuoh/Information-System-Development-Team-2/docs/implementation.md

 ## Step-by-Step Guide: Filtering by Grade on Bristol History Explorer - Ollie

-This guide explains how to filter historical sites by their listed building grade on the *Bristol History Explorer* website.

 ## Step 1: Open the Website
 - Go to the *Bristol History Explorer* website in your browser.